BrightstarDB/DataBrowser/README.md

 DataBrowser
 ===========

-A browser for navigating and exploring data on the web.
+A Windows 8 application for navigating and exploring data on the web.